Andrzej Juskowiak

 Andrzej Mieczysław Juskowiak (born 3 November 1970) is a Polish football pundit and former professional player who played as a forward.
+He currently serves as the chairman of TPS Winogrady Poznań and works as a scout for Ekstraklasa club Lech Poznań.

 Career

 Nicknamed "Jusko", he was the top scorer at the 1992 Summer Olympics, where Poland won the silver medal.
 He debuted for the Poland national team in May 1992 against Sweden, playing a total of 39 matches and scoring 13 goals.

 Juskowiak is said to be the only Pole who played for Sporting CP.